simeoncarstens/ensemble_hic/README.rst

 What is this about?
 -------------------
-This Python package implements a Bayesian approach to infer explicit chromatin structure ensembles from population-averaged Hi-C data (Carstens et al., submitted to biorxiv).
+This Python package implements a Bayesian approach to infer explicit chromatin structure ensembles from population-averaged Hi-C data (`Carstens et al., bioRxiv 493676 <https://www.biorxiv.org/content/early/2018/12/12/493676>`_).
 It is based on the Inferential Structure Determination (ISD, `Rieping et al., Science 2005) <http://science.sciencemag.org/content/309/5732/303>`_) approach and extends our previous work, in which we used ISD to infer chromosome structures from single-cell data (`Carstens et al., PLOS Comput.
 Biol.
 2016 <http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005292>`_).

 The code comprises classes implementing a likelihood for population-averaged contact data, prior distributions for chromatin bead coordinates and nuisance parameters, scripts to run simulations, example config files, unit tests, documentation and various utility functions and classes.